 In summary, the Lowa Renegade II GTX Lo Hiking Shoe's are a great all round hiking shoe which work really well for day-to-day use.

-As of the date of this post, from about 210+ reviews I checked out, 89% gave the Lowa Renegade II GTX Lo Hiking Shoe's 3 stars (out of 5) or more, 80% 4 stars or more and 61% gave 5 stars so some decent scores overall.
+As of the date of this post, from about 210+ reviews I checked out, across multiple retailers, 89% gave the Lowa Renegade II GTX Lo Hiking Shoe's 3 stars (out of 5) or more, 80% 4 stars or more and 61% gave 5 stars so some decent scores overall.

 Pros and Cons

 - Nubuck leather and Gore-tex provides good waterproofness and breathability

 - Minimal break-in period

 - Good multi-purpose hiking shoes

 - May be too heavy for some i.e. if you prefer a lighter shoe